Social partners up against the wall in the face of the transition

 But this radical solution is rejected en masse by the unions.
 The Unizo therefore offers an alternative model: change the health index towards a sustainability index which would no longer take into account the price of fossil fuels, but only the real cost of electricity bills.
 The FEB, for its part, suggests granting partial indexation.

 At the FGTB, Thierry Bodson notes that the employers’ bench still remains attached to its mantras.
 “Employers remain focused on salary costs, margins, productivity.
-But they remain cautious about the concept of transition.
+But they remain cautious regarding the concept of transition.
 However, postponing decisions on this issue would cost our economy even more.
 If we want a global discussion on the evolution of the ‘economic activity, The bosses must stop this systematic blackmail.

 “Our economic model has overheated, we must today move towards a model of non-exhaustion of natural and human resources.”